Left to Right: Madeline, Gabriel, Dominic, Mark, Jake, Gretchen, Gretel, Gemma, Callista, Thérèse, Zoë, and Max

 Before graduating from Catholic Central High School in 1989, Mark experienced a profound conversion to the pro-life movement and became involved in pro-life activism.
 He attended classes at Franciscan University for less than half a semester before dropping out of college entirely to dedicate himself full-time to rescuing the unborn.
 Joining a ragtag band of activists who crisscrossed the country, shutting down abortion clinics through sit-ins and sidewalk counseling, Mark met his wife Gretchen and married just before the two were separated for a year to serve prison sentences as a result of their activism.

 Upon being released, Mark and Gretchen settled down to raise a family in Steubenville where Mark began to use his woodworking and construction skills to earn a living.
-In 1994, Mark purchased the religious woodworking and art business founded by his old mentor, Fr.
-Sam Tiesi, T.O.R. of Franciscan University and turned the business into Nelson Woodcraft.
+In 1994, Mark purchased the religious woodworking and art business founded by his old mentor and turned the business into Nelson Woodcraft.

 Eventually growing into a large wholesale manufacturer of Catholic art and gifts, Nelson Woodcraft launched the beloved brand “Catholic to the Max” in 2003, which was one of the original Catholic T-shirt and apparel companies.